 Saint Martin is still as beautiful and picturesque as ever and continues to be one of the most popular Caribbean vacation destinations from both new and returning tourists.
 This beautiful and friendly island is attracting and welcoming their past and future visitors with key new offerings.

-I have been waiting patiently for many months and I can now say our beloved island is starting to make a come-back with many of the hotels, St Martin villas and restaurants open again for business.
+Following Hurricane Irma, 3 years ago, I can now say our beloved island is back with the hotels, St Martin villas and restaurants open for business.
 It is time for me to help all of you to plan your trip of a lifetime to St Martin.

 It is said that the best time to visit St Martin is from December to May for the best weather but I have been to the island in the middle of hurricane season and out of hurricane season and it really isn’t that different.
 The island may get a full day of rain during the rainy season if there is a tropical storm or hurricane nearby but thankfully this is very rare.